Master of Education in Montessori Education (MEd)

 Per Credit Hour

 Learn to inspire and educate the future generation through hands-on-learning, self-directed play and collaboration with Xavier University’s 100% online Master of Education in Montessori Education.
 As the nation’s leader in Montessori teacher education, our 33-credit program is based on research by Dr. Maria Montessori and the idea that children learn best within a social environment that supports the development of each unique learner.
-Through our comprehensive curriculum, graduates become scientific observers and facilitators who can provide students with developmentally appropriate environments that support social, cognitive, emotional, spiritual and physical growth.
-This online program is designed for current Montessori-credentialed teachers looking to further their knowledge in the education field, and for general and special education teachers looking to enhance their skill set with Montessori philosophy.
-Xavier’s Montessori degree is also recommended for non-education professionals who work with children, such as social workers and school nurses.
+Through our comprehensive online curriculum, graduates become scientific observers and facilitators who can provide students with developmentally appropriate environments that support social, cognitive, emotional, spiritual and physical growth.
+This online montessori program is designed for current Montessori-credentialed teachers looking to further their knowledge in the education field, and for general and special education teachers looking to enhance their skill set with Montessori philosophy.
+Xavier’s Montessori degree online is also recommended for non-education professionals who work with children, such as social workers and school nurses

 No, the degree is from Xavier University and is awarded on meeting coursework standards that are independent of course delivery.

 The tuition rate for the online Montessori program is $570 per credit hour.
 The total cost of the Montessori degree program will vary, depending upon transfer credits awarded, additional fees and the cost of textbooks/materials.
 See the Tuition page for more information.